-Ofgem have confirmed that the Smart Export Guarantee (SEG) will be introduced from 1st January 2020 as a replacement to the Feed-in Tariff.
+The Smart Export Guarantee (SEG) was introduced on 1st January 2020 as a replacement to the Feed-in Tariff (FiT).

-The scheme will see energy suppliers pay domestic solar panel owners for each unit of electricity sent to the National Grid.
+Under the scheme, energy suppliers pay domestic solar panel owners for each unit of electricity their panels generate and contribute to the National Grid.

-Once the SEG has been introduced, UK energy suppliers with more than 150,000 customers will have a legal obligation to pay any customers for each unit of electricity generated by their solar panels.
-Any energy suppliers with fewer than 150,000 customers can take part in the scheme but have no-obligation to do so.
+UK energy suppliers with more than 150,000 customers have a legal obligation to pay any customers for each unit of electricity generated by their solar panels.
+Any energy suppliers with fewer than 150,000 customers can take part in the scheme but are not obliged to do so.

 In terms of the solar PV system itself, it must be a domestic installation of 5MW or below.

 In April 2010, the FiT was introduced as an incentive to encourage more homeowners across the UK to invest in a solar PV system.
 The Feed-in Tariff was split into 2 parts:

 - Generation tariff: Energy being generated by the solar panels.

 - Export tariff: Unused energy that was exported to the National Grid